Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Multi-attribute inequality comparisons

-As a partial ordering based on cumulative sums of vector quantiles, the relation~$\widetilde X\succcurlyeq_{\Lmap} X$ is a multivariate extension of the concept of majorization of \cite{hardy:1934}.
-It is different from existing multivariate notions of majorization reviewed in~ \cite{marshall:1979} and \cite{arnold:2018:book}, in that it relies on a multivariate reordering of the random vector allocation.
-The relation~$\widetilde X\succcurlyeq_{\Lmap} X$ is equivalent to stochastic dominance of the random vector~$\Lmap_X(U)$, with~$U\sim U[0,1]^2$, over~$\Lmap_{\widetilde{X}}(U)$ (see Section~3.8 of \cite{MS:2002}).
-As in the scalar case, it is a partial ordering.
-Under assumption \ref{+regdep}, the maximal element of $(\mathcal{X} ,\preccurlyeq_{\Lmap})$ is the identical allocation by property \ref{prop:+regdep}.
+\begin{definition} An allocation~$X^\prime$ is said to be more unequal in the Lorenz order than an allocation~$X$ if~$\Lmap_X(r )\geq \Lmap_{X^\prime}(r)$ for all~$r\in[0,1]^d$.
+We denote this~$X\succcurlyeq _{\Lmap}X^\prime$.\footnote{As a partial ordering based on cumulative sums of vector quantiles, the relation~$X\succcurlyeq_{\Lmap} X^\prime$ is a multivariate extension of the concept of majorization of \cite{hardy:1934}.
+It is different from existing multivariate notions of majorization reviewed in~ \cite{marshall:1979} and \cite{arnold:2018:book}, in that it relies on a multivariate reordering of the random vector allocation.} \end{definition}

+The Lorenz partial order of definition~\ref{def:s-order} is an implementable dominance criterion: The Lorenz maps can be computed and compared.
+The relation~$X\succcurlyeq_{\Lmap} X^\prime$ is equivalent to stochastic dominance of the random vector~$\Lmap_X(U)$, with~$U\sim U[0,1]^d$, over~$\Lmap_{X^\prime}(U)$ (see Section~3.8 of \cite{MS:2002}).
+Hence, dominance tests can be derived on the basis of sample analogues of the Lorenz maps to emulate the large literature on inference techniques to compare inequality of distributions of a single attribute.
+See \cite{DD:2000} and references within.

+Following the literature on the measurement of inequality, we assess the value of this implementable dominance criterion for inequality comparisons in two ways.
+First, we analyze the class of social evaluation functionals that are compatible with the Lorenz order, and show that they are rank-dependent social evaluation functionals, with weights decreasing in rank.
+Second, we identify the class of transfers that increase inequality as defined by this Lorenz criterion.